This post may contain affiliate links. See our affiliate disclaimer here.

 B) the owners have kids, which meant they would perhaps be more careful in maintaining a rig trusted to drive their little ones across the country.

 Plus, judging from our conversations, it was apparent that they used the rig multiple times a year.
 This meant it was most likely regularly serviced.
-When buying a used RV, lower mileage isn’t necessarily a good thing.
-When someone is driving an RV fairly often it means it’s being kept up and maintained.
-Lower mileage when buying a used RV could mean it’s been sitting in an empty lot somewhere and you can wind up with a lot of issues.
+Lower mileage isn’t necessarily a good thing when buying a used RV.
+When someone is driving an RV fairly often, it means it’s being kept up and maintained.
+Lower mileage could mean it’s been sitting in an empty lot somewhere, and you can wind up with more issues.

 3. Do they have maintenance records?

-Every previous owner of the RV had meticulously documented all of the maintenance records.
+Every previous RV owner had meticulously documented all of the maintenance records.
 This showed us that they were responsible enough to have things fixed (as well as keep the records) and gave us confidence knowing things had been kept up.

 4. How many miles are on the tires?
 When were they last replaced?